-The game of golf may have originated in Scotland.
-Avid players of the sport were already practicing their swings in the 15th century and likely, much earlier.
-One folkloric suggestion is that the idea started when Scottish shepherds tending sheep used their crooked herding sticks to tap rounded stones into rabbit holes.
-It may simply have been a way to pass the time.
+The game of golf originated in Scotland.
+Avid players of the sport were already practicing their swings in the 15th century or even earlier.
+Perhaps, the idea started when Scottish shepherds tending sheep used their crooked herding sticks to tap rounded stones into rabbit holes to pass their time.

-It wasn’t until the late 1800s however that golfing became a popular sport in the U.S. with elaborate courses like Shinnecock Hills on Long Island drawing serious golfers from around the country.
-By the turn of the century, over 1000 golf clubs had been formed in North America.
+In the late 1800’s, golfing gained popularity in the U.S. and courses like Shinnecock Hills on Long Island drew serious golfers.
+By the turn of the century, North America had over 1,000 golf clubs.
 Techniques of golf club making and golf ball manufacture have continuously evolved along with other fine points of the game.

 The golf swing has four components: the back swing, downswing, ball strike and follow-through.
 The back swing stretches the muscles in preparation for the powerful forward release, and is similar to the wind-up in baseball.
 The forward swing segment of the drive releases the full power of the swing and determines the distance the ball is hit.
 The follow-through completes the proper swing.
 The forward portion of the swing incorporates 22 separate muscles.
 Conditioning of these muscles permits better control and allows the player to increase the speed of the golf head.

 Muscle groups involved in the golf swing include: